Design alternatives

 Light gravity wall

-Heavy gravity wall
+Heavy Gravity wall (multi-skin)

 Information relating to the design of single-block-width gravity retaining walls will be given in these design charts for Terraforce blocks.
 Designs which feature multiple rows of blocks should be prepared on a site specific basis by an experienced professional engineer.